 - 1) Assigns Caltrans the responsibility of operating and maintaining state highways.
-(Streets and Highway Code 91) - 2) Establishes the California Traffic Safety Program (OTS), which consists of a comprehensive plan in conformity with the laws of this state to reduce traffic accidents and deaths, injuries, and property damage resulting from accidents.
-(Vehicle Code (VEH) 2900) - 3) Requires OTS to provide a detailed presentation and a statement concerning the progress made in implementing the program and recommendations concerning possible legislative action deemed necessary or desirable to implement the program.
-(VEH 2905) - 4) Establishes OPR to serve the Governor and the Governor's Cabinet as staff for long-range planning and research, and constitute the comprehensive state planning agency.
-(Government Code 65040)
+(Streets and Highways Code Section (SHC) 91) - 2) Establishes the California Traffic Safety Program (OTS), which consists of a comprehensive plan in conformity with the laws of this state to reduce traffic accidents and deaths, injuries, and property damage resulting from accidents.
+(Vehicle Code Section (VEH) 2900) - 3) Requires OTS to provide a detailed presentation and a statement concerning the progress made in implementing the program and recommendations concerning possible legislative action deemed necessary or desirable to implement the program.
+(VEH 2905)